ImtiazVision/React/README.md

 React can be used to manipulate portions of HTML or full pages.
 This is known as the "Widget" strategy, in which some pages are still rendered on and supplied by a backend server while react handles the rest of the page.

+React may also be used to control the whole frontend of a web application known as a 'Single-Page-Application' (SPA).
+In this method, the server just provides one HTML page, after which React takes over and controls the UI.

 **Reminder** Focus more on building a working application rather than tools and features.
 We will learn them as we go along.
 It is a process and it will take time.

 **Packages/Libraries**